How often should you really worm a cat?

 Roundworms and tapeworms are the most common types of worms your cat is likely to pick up.
-The chances of your cat contracting various other types of worms such as lungworm is much lower.
+The chances of your cat contracting various other types of worms such as lungworm are much lower.

 Long, flat and made of many segments, these worms are transmitted to cats via small rodents or fleas.
 They live in the small intestine and absorb nutrients eaten by your cat.
-Sometimes their eggs can be spotted as they are passed in your cat’s faeces, appearing like grains of rice.
+Sometimes their segments can be spotted as they are passed in your cat’s faeces, appearing like grains of rice.
 Whereas roundworms are a problem for all cats, especially kittens, tapeworms are likely to affect older cats, unless a kitten has fleas.

 In short, yes.
 All cats should be regularly wormed.
 Tapeworm-carrying fleas can easily get into our homes, hitching a ride on our clothes and bags, other pets or visitors.
 Indoor cats can all too easily ingest fleas – along with tapeworms – when they’re grooming themselves, unwittingly infecting themselves with intestinal worms.

 Did you know a single cat flea can lay around 2,000 eggs in its lifetime?2 Come flea season in the warmer months, it doesn’t take long for one pest to quickly multiply into an infestation as the flea’s lifecycle – from egg to adult – can be as quick as 14 days in ideal conditions.
 As fleas carry worms, they bring with them double trouble for cats.
 Once a cat swallows a flea (often accidently when grooming) they can potentially develop a tapeworm infection.

 Regularly treating your cat every month to prevent fleas can also help prevent them from contracting tapeworms.